JerryFleming/PyDoc/library/collections.rst

     * `Recipe for named tuple abstract base class with a metaclass mix-in
       <http://code.activestate.com/recipes/577629-namedtupleabc-abstract-base-class-mix-in-for-named/>`_
       by Jan Kaliszewski.
-Besides providing an :term:`abstract base class` for named tuples, it also supports an alternate :term:`metaclass`-based constructor that is convenient for use cases where named tuples are being subclassed.
+Besides providing an :term:`虚基类` for named tuples, it also supports an alternate :term:`元类`-based constructor that is convenient for use cases where named tuples are being subclassed.